PhoenixGamer128/chess/notes.md

 inherently difficult, but because I was trying to remember all the syntax of SQL and how to convert it for JDBC.

+# Phase 5

+Printing out the chess board was a lot harder than I thought.
+It was easy to print the white side, but then I had to think about my logic for turning the board around.
+I made my code even messier when it came to adding in the coordinates.